Is Asbestosis the Same as Mesothelioma?

-While asbestosis can heighten the risk of developing lung cancer and mesothelioma, it’s a much less severe condition that often has a more favorable prognosis.
+While asbestosis can increase the risk of developing lung cancer and mesothelioma, it’s a much less severe condition that often has a more favorable prognosis.

 Asbestosis Litigation and Claims Filing

 Many victims of asbestos-related conditions were exposed to the toxic mineral unknowingly and negligently by their employer.
 For this reason, patients with asbestosis or mesothelioma are usually eligible for financial compensation.